 One of the most famous seductresses of all time is about to make her triumphant return.

-Set in Seville around the year 1830, the opera deals with the love and jealousy of Don José, who is lured away from his duty as a soldier and his beloved Micaëla by the gypsy factory-girl Carmen, whom he allows to escape from custody.
+Set in Seville around the year 1830, the opera deals with the love and jealousy of Don José, who is lured away from his duty as a soldier and his beloved Micaëla by the Romani factory-girl Carmen, whom he allows to escape from custody.
 He is later persuaded to join the smugglers with whom Carmen is associated, but is driven wild by jealousy.
 This comes to a head when Carmen makes clear her preference for the bull- fighter Escamillo.
 The last act, outside the bull-ring in Seville, brings Escamillo to the arena, accompanied by Carmen, there stabbed to death by Don José, who has been awaiting her arrival.

 The thrilling score by French composer Georges Bizet includes some of the most popular and recognizable music in all of opera, including The Habanera and The Toreador Song.